 Whilst IATA and other companies are working to modernise the ULD process, many of these initiatives are still in the pipeline and not yet available.

-Anaud Bilhari, previously regional ULD co-ordinator of AirbridgeCargo Airlines commented that 15 to 20% of the airlines ULD fleet would be with forwarders with the details being typed onto paper documents.
+Anaud Bilhari, previously regional ULD control co-ordinator of AirbridgeCargo Airlines commented that 15 to 20% of the airlines ULD fleet would be with forwarders with the details being typed onto paper documents.
 If, for example, some of the containers are missing, finding the missing items can be time-consuming for both airline and forwarder.
 Working closely, they set out to find a digital process to simplify the task for all parties.

 Extensive research was carried out and resulting benefits are that airlines have fewer email or telephone contacts with the agent thanks to the systematic and automatic input.
 The agent no longer has to find out the owner of the container, as it is automatically registered in the app.